ULHPC/ulhpc-docs/docs/policies/usage-charging.md

 [:fontawesome-solid-sign-in-alt:  ULHPC Resource Allocations Policy for Research Projects (PDF)](https://hpc.uni.lu/download/documents/Uni.lu-HPC-Resource-allocation-policy_budget-guidelines-v1.0.pdf){: .md-button .md-button--link }

+[:fontawesome-solid-download: UL HPC Cost Estimates for Project Proposals [xlsx] ](../policies/2021_ULHPC_Usage_Charging.xlsx){: .md-button .md-button--link }

 <!--resource-allocation-project-end-->

-!!! important "Preparing your budget plan to support HPC costs"
+!!! important "Preparing your budget plan to support HPC costs within your FNR project proposals"
     As a consequence, you (project PI) are entitled to plan your computing costs in your project budget plan.
     While the research support department of the University will help you in this process, we consider three
     cases: